How to improve Website Security (5 Tips)

-Even a small data leak can result in major consequences for a company: loss in turnover, damaged reputation, lawsuits, etc. Many online shoppers trust large companies (most of them online retailers) with their personal data and sometimes even their credit card information.
+Even a small data leak can result inhave major consequences for a company: loss in turnover, damaged reputation, lawsuits, etc. Many online shoppers trust large companies (most of them online retailers) with their personal data and sometimes even their credit card information.
 Cyber-attacks on online businesses occur daily, and sensitive customer information as well as important internal information should always be protected.
+According to the GDPR, website owners must adequately secure sensitive user data.
 In addition to carrying out regular website security checks, there are a host of other security measures that businesses and companies alike have at their disposal.

 The promise of many providers: your own website in just a few simple clicks.
-It really is the case that you can get your own site up and running with little IT knowledge.
+Nowadays, it’s easy to get your own site up and running with little IT knowledge.
 For blogs, stores, or news sites, there are many different web applications currently available on the market.
 But aside from their convenience, content management solutions, e-commerce systems, and forum software have something else in common: they present considerable security risks.
-This is due to their open source nature.
+This is due to their open-source nature.
 Not only is the source code of such resources available to all users, its open system structure makes it a prime target for hackers and other cyber criminals.

 From source code to credit card theft

-In December 2015 alone, over 2.6 million websites were created with the open source software, Joomla.
-In total, the community boasts an impressive 500,000 active members, a figure similar to that of WordPress.
-Each and every member of such CMSs has the ability to independently develop extensions, plugins, modules, or templates and introduce these to the user community.
-This open source approach is popular with many users, not least because of cost factors.
-Hackers have also proven to be loyal ‘fans’ of these popular CMS programs and their plugins, as they are always on the lookout for widely used programs.
+More than 35 percent of websites online are based on the WordPress content management system (CMS).
+Much like Joomla or TYPO3, the WordPress community boasts many active members.
+Each and every member of these CMSs has the ability to independently develop extensions, plugins, modules, or templates and introduce these to the user community.
+This open-source approach is popular among users, not least because of cost factors.
+But hackers have also proven to be loyal ‘fans’ of these popular CMS programs and their plugins, as they are always on the lookout for widely used programs.

 By locating weaknesses within these systems, cyber criminals put themselves in a position to cause enormous damage.
 Phishing schemes are able to trick users into delivering sensitive customer data, like login or payment information.
 Trojans and viruses can also be implanted and incorporated into drive by downloads, a ploy that involves getting users to unknowingly download malware, which is later used for spamming.
 Such viruses can lead to server outages and cause extended periods of downtime, substantially affecting turnover in the process.